ACHILLES TENDINITIS: WHEN THE ACHILLES TENDON HURTS

 FUNCTION OF THE ACHILLES TENDON

-The Achilles tendon connects the calf muscles to the heel bone and starts around the middle of the lower leg.
+The Achilles tendon connects the calf muscles to the heel bone and starts roughly in the middle of the lower leg.
 Even though it is our strongest tendon, it is also the least elastic.
-With a length of about 20-25cm, it forms the bridge between the foot and the lower leg.
-Without it, stretching the foot and thus normal gait would be inconceivable.
+With a length of approx. 20-25 cm, it forms the bridge between the foot and lower leg.
+Without it, stretching the foot and thus a normal gait would be inconceivable.

-The Achilles tendon provides the necessary momentum on the running track: Thanks to the Achilles tendon, a power transmission from the calf muscles to our foot skeleton becomes possible.
-It functions like a spring, which is stretched during running and stores energy.
-In the next step, this energy is released again when the tendon finds its way back to its original length.
+The Achilles tendon provides the necessary momentum on the running track: thanks to the Achilles tendon, power can be transferred from the calf muscles to our foot skeleton.
+It works like a spring, which is stretched during running and stores energy.
+In the next step, this energy is released again when the tendon returns to its original length.

 RECOGNIZING ACHILLES TENDONITIS: THE SYMPTOMS

 Achilles tendinitis is characterized by dull or stabbing pain in the Achilles tendon or heel bone.
-This pain is accompanied by start-up pain when standing up, which you may be familiar with from our plantar fasciitis article.
+This pain is accompanied by starting pain when standing up, which you may recognize from our plantar fasciitis article.

-Your Achilles tendon hurts when you press on it?
-It's also not uncommon for this running injury to cause noticeable tenderness.
-If your Achilles tendon is inflamed, you may experience stiffness in your calf, which can extend to your ankle.
-Other symptoms of Achilles tendonitis include hardening in the lower calf and thickening/swelling at the tendon.
+Does your Achilles tendon hurt when you press on it?
+A noticeable sensitivity to pressure is also not uncommon with this running injury.
+If your Achilles tendon is inflamed, you may feel stiffness in your calf, which can also extend to your ankle.
+Other symptoms of Achilles tendinitis include a hardening in the lower calf area and a thickening/swelling of the tendon.

 HOW DOES ACHILLODYNIA DEVELOP?

-Achilles tendon pain is the result of overloading.
-Marathon training, the overhasty start to the running season, a sudden increase in the training load or too short regeneration times can therefore be causes of overload.
+Achilles tendon pain is the result of overuse.
+Marathon training, a hasty start to the running season, a sudden increase in training workload or too short recovery times can therefore be causes of overloading.
 Because we should not forget: With every step, our Achilles tendon absorbs many times our weight.
 This demands a lot from it.
 If the tendon can no longer function properly, it hurts.
 The diagnosis: Achilles tendinitis.

 - Short-term increase in training intensity or general overuse

-- Stiff running shoes, which cause twisting of the tendon
+- Stiff running shoes that cause the tendon to twist

-- Improper running shoes, especially at the heel
+- Inappropriate running shoes, especially at the heel cap

 - Hip misalignments

-- Tightness or shortening of the calf muscles
+- Tension or shortening of the calf muscles

 - Lack of ankle flexibility